 The buttons in the top row give fast enhancements.
 YDS gives good all-around enhancements and works well on yellow pigments.
 CRGB does very well on faint red pictographs, but produces some wild colors.
 YBK can do well on black pigments.
 YBR sometimes gives better red colors than YDS.
 The “L” enhancements are slower, but are less affected by noise and jpeg artifacts and can give sharper looking results with more pleasing colors.
 LAB and LDS are good all-around enhancements with LDS enhancing yellows better.
 LRE works very well on reds.
 RGB is the colorspace used by the original decorrelation stretch algorithm.

 you press this button a new set of colorspace buttons appear.
-These choices used to be called built-in
+Each

 I created most of the built-in enhancements by manipulating colorspaces.
 You can do this yourself by adjusting the multipliers in the panel displayed by the YXX or LXX buttons.
 The panel includes standard colorspaces on the left.
 When you press one of these buttons the enhancement is done on your image and the Y or L parameters are set to those for that colorspace.
 You can then use the orange buttons on the right to optimize the parameters for your image.
 Once you get an enhancement that you like be sure to save the matrix (when you save the image in YXX or LXX mode there is a second dialog to save the matrix).
 Reading that matrix before a new stretch will set the multipliers to those you chose previously.